Contributed by Maine Historical Society

 Purchase a reproduction of this item on VintageMaineImages.com.

-Oliver Otis Howard of Leeds (1830-1909), who attended West Point Military Academy, was commissioned as a colonel in the Maine 3rd Infantry Regiment on May 28, 1861, then immediately commissioned into the U.S. Volunteers General Staff Infantry Regiment.
+Oliver Otis Howard of Leeds (1830-1909), a graduate of Bowdoin College and the U.S. Military Academy at West Point, was commissioned as a colonel in the Maine 3rd Infantry Regiment on May 28, 1861, then immediately commissioned into the U.S. Volunteers General Staff Infantry Regiment.

 After the war he headed the Freedman's Bureau and advocated for former slaves.
 He also founded Howard University in Washington, D.C., and was its first president.
 The university was started to provide education to former slaves.